 After a stroke, the brain is in a state of exception.
 Crucial areas for the brains workflow are no longer reachable.
 Function loss, like weakness of one body side and trouble speaking, can be the outcome.

-Because of neuroplasticity, unharmed areas in the brain are able to compensate a certain amount of functions.
+Because of neuroplasticity unharmed areas in the brain are able to compensate for a certain amount of functions.
 Some functions are not lost, but only temporarily “offline”.
 Some areas recover from the trauma over time, but there is also function gain that we can influence using therapy.